-The Doctoral School of Philosophy was established in 2007, and has been functioning under the leadership of Professor Dezső Csejtei for over a decade.
+The Doctoral School of Philosophy was established in 2007, and had been functioning under the leadership of Professor Dezső Csejtei for over a decade and is currently headed by Prof. Dr. Zoltán Gyenge.
 Our program is an integral part of the development of nearly a century’s tradition of philosophical research at the University of Szeged, focusing on the history of Continental philosophy from the ancient Greeks through the Middle Ages, Early Modernity and German Idealism to 20th century currents of philosophy.

 The Programs of the School are the following:

 4. Philosophy/Theory of Culture

 These programs represent the institutionalized framework of our interdisciplinary profile, offering specialization in any of the above disciplines.
 Our speciality is variety in the tradition of Continental philosophy and in some current philosophical disciplines, such as applied philosophy (environmental philosophy, bioethics, medical ethics), pragmatism, contemporary aesthetic thought, some aspects of analytic philosophy, cultural studies, and theory of religion.
 For a range of topics currently offered for supervision by our faculty see:

 Supervision might also be provided for topics related to those enlisted in the above database, within the range of individual research pursued by our faculty.
 Applicants wishing to do research and write a thesis on related topics should contact the Head of the School or the prospective supervisor and the Secretary of the School (Dr. Emese Mogyoródi: email@example.com) by e-mail well before the application to clarify whether they are eligible and/or could be provided supervision.